Library services directory

 The Cheshire libraries catalogue is available online.
 Items can be reserved and renewed from the catalogue using your library membership number and a PIN.

 All libraries have computers and use is free for one hour each day (subject to availability) for library members.
 Printing and scanning facilities are available in all libraries, apart from Hoole.

-There are charges for guest users, further time and printing, details of which can be found in the terms and conditions document below.
+There are charges for guest users, further time and printing.
+Please go to our charges page for full details.
 Children and young people under the age of 16 need parental permission.

 Please note: computers are automatically shut down 15 minutes before a library closes.